A Conversation With Chef Erin French, Star of The Lost Kitchen

-There’s a scene in the first episode of The Lost Kitchen, a new series on Discovery+, in which the chef Erin French tears up, thinking about how she’s about to serve the last dinner of the season at her Maine restaurant.
+There’s a scene in the first episode of The Lost Kitchen, a new series on Magnolia Network, in which the chef Erin French tears up, thinking about how she’s about to serve the last dinner of the season at her Maine restaurant.
 It’s October 2019, and Covid-19 isn’t a topic of conversation yet—but it’s as if French somehow has an inkling that everything is about to change.

 “There are moments in my life where I’ve had these weird premonitions,” says French, whose memoir, Finding Freedom: A Cook’s Story; Remaking a Life From Scratch, was released in April.
 “I had it with my first restaurant, too.
 After our very last dinner service, I sat down on the stairs and cried.
 I didn’t know what was happening, or what was going to happen, but there was a sense of finality.”